huggingface/Google-Cloud-Containers/containers/pytorch/inference/README.md

         us-docker.pkg.dev/deeplearning-platform-release/gcr.io/huggingface-pytorch-inference-cpu.2.2.2.transformers.4.41.1.py311
     ```

-* **GPU**: Note that here we need to have an instance with at least one NVIDIA GPU and to set the `--gpus all` flag within the `docker run` command, as well as using the GPU-compatible container.
+* **GPU**: Note that here you need to have an instance with at least one NVIDIA GPU and to set the `--gpus all` flag within the `docker run` command, as well as using the GPU-compatible container.

     ```bash
     docker run -ti --gpus all -p 8080:8080 \